The Daily Agenda for Sunday, January 26

 You are instructed to afford this matter your personal attention, coordinate all the investigations, and you should submit the results to the Bureau, Attention Crime Records Section, no later than March 22, 1956.

 ONE’s FBI file grew to over 100 pages, in addition to every back issue of ONE the agents could get a hold of.
 Over time, agents were able to collect information on Lambert and Julber using “confidential techniques,” including surreptitious photographs, riffling through insurance and voting records, and talking with neighbors.
 They were also finally able to identify Rowland as the article’s author, while noting that he “is an expelled Communist Party member and still exhibits much CP thinking, which is reflected in his writings.”
-They also noted that Rowland had resigned from ONE in February, and couldn’t much damaging information that could be used against the others.
+They also noted that Rowland had resigned from ONE in February, and they couldn’t find much damaging information that could be used against the others.
 Agents then considered whether they could get ONE shut down for mailing “pornographic materials” across state lines, but decided that they were restrained from doing so while ONE’s case against the Post Office was still on appeal.
 With no further information available, the FBI finally agreed to place ONE on “pending inactive status” until ONE’s appeals were exhausted.

 [Sources: "David F. Freeman" (Chuck Rowland) "How much do we know about the homosexual male?"
 ONE 3, no 11 (November 1955): 4-6.